Smoothie: Smoothing Diffusion on Token Embeddings for Text Generation: Dataset Statistics

-Table~\ref{tab:decoder} compares \textsc{Smoothie} with and without the transformer-based decoder across three datasets: Quasar-T, QQP, and Newsela-Auto.
-We also include an embedding-based Gaussian diffusion model in the comparison to examine whether the choice of latent space influences the impact of the decoder.
-The results indicate that the addition of a complex decoder has an overall negligible effect on generation quality.
-Notably, we observe an improvement for the embedding-based model on Quasar-T in terms of BERTScore, along with minor gains on Quasar-T and Newsela-Auto for other metrics.
-In contrast, the performance of \textsc{Smoothie} insignificantly declines.
-We can conclude that complex decoder do not affect the generation quality and should be avoided to prevent model complication.

-\section{Dataset statistics}
+\section{Dataset Statistics}

-\paragraph{ROCStories} The ROCStories dataset \cite{rocstories} contains 98,161 five-sentence commonsense fictional stories that capture causal and temporal relations between everyday events.
+\paragraph{ROCStories} The ROCStories dataset \citep{rocstories} contains 98,161 five-sentence commonsense fictional stories that capture causal and temporal relations between everyday events.
 It is a widely used small-scale benchmark for unconditional text generation.
 The dataset is split into 93,161 training instances, 4,000 validation instances, and 1,000 test instances.
+Url: \texttt{https://cs.rochester.edu/nlp/rocstories/}

-\paragraph{XSum} The XSum dataset \cite{xsum} is used for extreme summarization of BBC news articles.
+\paragraph{XSum} The XSum dataset \citep{xsum} is used for extreme summarization of BBC news articles.
 Each article covers a diverse range of topics (e.g., sports, politics) and is paired with a single-sentence summary.
 The dataset is divided into 204,045 training, 11,332 validation, and 11,334 test instances.
+Url: \texttt{https://huggingface.co/datasets/EdinburghNLP/xsum}

-\paragraph{Quasar-T} Quasar-T \cite{quasar-t} is a large-scale dataset for the question generation task.
+\paragraph{Quasar-T} Quasar-T \citep{quasar-t} is a large-scale dataset for the question generation task.
 It requires models to comprehend natural language queries and extract answers from a large corpus.
 The dataset consists of open-domain trivia questions and their corresponding answers, collected from various internet sources.
-We use the version preprocessed by \cite{diffuseq}, which includes 116,953 training instances, 2,048 validation instances, and 10,000 test instances.
+We use the version preprocessed by \citet{diffuseq}, which includes 116,953 training instances, 2,048 validation instances, and 10,000 test instances.
+Url: \texttt{https://github.com/Shark-NLP/DiffuSeq/tree/main}

-\paragraph{Newsela-Auto} The Newsela-Auto dataset \cite{newsela-auto} is used for the text simplification task.
-It contains English news articles rewritten into simpler versions by professional editors.
-The dataset includes 677,751 training pairs, 2,048 validation pairs, and 5,000 test pairs.

-\paragraph{QQP} The Quora Question Pairs (QQP) dataset \cite{qqp} consists of over 400,000 question pairs from the Quora platform, each annotated with a binary label indicating whether the two questions are paraphrases.
+\paragraph{QQP} The Quora Question Pairs (QQP) dataset \citep{qqp} consists of over 400,000 question pairs from the Quora platform, each annotated with a binary label indicating whether the two questions are paraphrases.
 For the paraphrase generation task, we use the subset containing 149,263 positively labeled pairs, split into 119,410 training instances, 14,926 validation instances, and 14,927 test instances.
+Url: \texttt{https://huggingface.co/datasets/nyu-mll/glue/viewer/qqp}